Jacorb90/Prestige-Tree/docs/upgrades.md

 - cost: A Decimal for the cost of the upgrade.
 By default, upgrades cost the main prestige currency for the layer.

-- unl(): A function returning a bool to determine if the upgrade is unlocked or not.
+- unl(): A function returning a bool to determine if the upgrade is visible or not.

 - onPurchase() - **optional**, this function will be called when the upgrade is purchased.
                  Good for upgrades like "makes this layer act like it was unlocked first".